CodingItWrong/outsidein.dev/docs/react/4-edge-cases.md

 We check for a new loading error element on the page.
 Our test fails because the element is not found.

 Fix it the simplest way possible by hard-coding the error message to show.
-Material-UI’s `lab` package has an `Alert` component that will work well:
+Material-UI's `lab` package has an `Alert` component that will work well:

 ```diff
  import CircularProgress from '@material-ui/core/CircularProgress';